-“Efforts to promote health equity must include attention to a wide range of factors, similar to how it has been framed for understanding early childhood development, from neurons to neighborhoods,” explains Dr. Lincoln.
+“Efforts to promote health equity must include attention to a wide range of factors, similar to how it has been framed for understanding early childhood development, from neurons to neighborhoods,” Lincoln explains.
 “To be successful, these efforts will require innovative collaborations among people with expertise across a range of disciplines, including medicine and other health professionals, biology, health services and policy researchers, the social sciences, and others, along with active efforts to partner with the communities most impacted by unequal access to individual and community-level resources needed to promote and sustain health.
 Public health provides a framework for such integrated approaches.
 Until we address the systematic structural racial inequalities in access to housing, education, employment, and justice, we cannot expect efforts to promote health equity to succeed.”

-“There are terrible disparities in everything from the quality of nutrition of the mother to access to prenatal care and safe births to early childhood development, as well as educational and work-related opportunities,” explains Dr. Jean McGuire, professor of practice for Northeastern University’s Department of Health Science.
+“There are terrible disparities in everything from the quality of nutrition of the mother to access to prenatal care and safe births to early childhood development, as well as educational and work-related opportunities,” explains Jean McGuire, professor of practice for Northeastern University’s Department of Health Science.

 “These all play a role in how we enter the world, how we live in the world, and how we leave the world.”